What Engine Does McLaren Use in F1?

 1983-1992: TAG-Porsche and Honda Dominance

 In the mid-1980s, McLaren partnered with TAG, which had Porsche build the engines.
 The setup worked well: Niki Lauda won the 1984 drivers' title, and Alain Prost followed in 1985 and 1986.
-The TAG-Porsche package also delivered big in the constructors' fight.
+The TAG-Porsche package also delivered in the constructors' fight.

 From 1988 to 1991, McLaren's Honda phase was even stronger.
 With Ayrton Senna and Alain Prost, the team swept four straight constructors' and drivers' title doubles.
-Senna took three of those drivers' crowns and Prost one, making this run one of F1's most famous.
+Senna took three of those drivers' crowns and Prost one, making this run one of F1's most dominant.

 wedm3